As a company director you have certain responsibilities - we list them below along with other helpful information.

 If you’re not VAT registered, you’ll need to keep an eye on your sales at the end of every month to make sure that they remain below the VAT threshold which is currently £85,000 (some businesses are exempt).
 Click here for more details.

-You should have received (or will receive) a letter from Companies House with a 6 digit alphanumeric code on it (e.g. 123ABC) - this allows us to submit your company accounts to Companies House.
-This is sent out within five working days of registering your company to the registered office address.
+You should receive a letter from Companies House with a 6 digit alphanumeric code on it (e.g. 123ABC) - this allows us to submit your company accounts to Companies House.
+This is sent out within a few months of registering your company to the company’s registered office address.
 If you haven’t received a code or you have misplaced it, you can request that another one be sent to your registered office address here.

 We would be grateful if you could send the code to email@example.com.